This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 As noted above, cucamelon plants are vigorous vines that love to climb.
 I usually plant a cucamelon vine on either side of my bean tunnels to mix with the various pole bean varieties, but I also plant them at the base of wire A-frame trellises or cucumber trellises.
 They are natural climbers and you don’t have to worry about helping the plants attach to their supports.
 Their tendrils latch on securely and propel the plants UP!

-Cucamelon plants that are grown in containers on a deck or patio should also have supports to climb.
+Cucamelon plants grown in containers on a deck or patio should also have supports to climb.
 You can attach pea and bean netting to stakes or a wall, or move the container to the base of a trellis.

 Growing cucamelons

 Cucamelons have separate male and female flowers and for pollination to occur, pollen must be transferred from the male to the female flowers.
 Bees typically do this job, but if you don’t find your plants are forming fruits, you may wish to hand pollinate using a small, dry paintbrush.
 Carefully touch the bristles to the male flower and then to the female flower.
 Quick and easy!
+It helps to plant annual flowers like nasturtiums, zinnias, and cosmos nearby to attract bees and other insect pollinators.
+This helps ensure good pollination.

 When and how to harvest cucamelons